 There are no product or booking fees when porting, but fees will apply to any new products taken as part of the new house purchase.

 Your client won’t have to pay the Early Repayment Charge (ERC) if:

 - they port the balance and terms of their product to the new loan for the remainder of the product deal period.

-- the balance ported is equal to the remaining balance on the existing mortgage (if they want to port part of their existing debt, an ERC will be payable on the balance that isn't ported), and are taking a new deal with Nationwide, or are porting and reducing their loan amount.
+- the balance ported is equal to the remaining balance on the existing mortgage (if they want to port part of their existing debt, an ERC will be payable on the balance that isn't ported), and are taking a new deal with Nationwide.
 Please refer to your client’s mortgage offer for more details.

 All our mortgage products are true term products.
 This means that if your client’s completion date is delayed, their mortgage will still run the full deal period.
 For example, if your client has a 2 year deal and completes on 7 August 2018 they will make 24 monthly payments and revert to our SMR on 1 September 2020.
 The SMR is currently 4.24% and has no upper limit or cap.

 Where the ERC isn't payable, the solicitor will need to account for the ERC and redemption expenses from the sale.
 They'll need to deduct these before sending the payment through to us.

 Our step by step keying guide for porting applications.Porting application guide